aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/3d-image-export/exporting-3d-images-to-pdf/_index.md

 - cad to pdf tutorial
 schemas:
 - type: TechArticle
-  headline: Set PDF page size – Export 3D Images to PDF with Aspose.CAD
+  headline: Configuring Page Dimensions for 3D Image Export
   description: Learn how to set PDF page size and export PDF from 3D CAD images using
     Aspose.CAD for .NET – a step‑by‑step guide to convert DWG to PDF and save CAD as PDF.
   dateModified: '2026-07-04'
   author: Aspose
 - type: HowTo
-  name: Set PDF page size – Export 3D Images to PDF with Aspose.CAD
+  name: Configuring Page Dimensions for 3D Image Export
   description: Learn how to set PDF page size and export PDF from 3D CAD images using
     Aspose.CAD for .NET – a step‑by‑step guide to convert DWG to PDF and save CAD as PDF.